Skip to content

 My father held him first.

-And the line, which I had inherited from my father, has now passed cleanly into the hands of a man who does not get dramatic and does not panic, who married the love of his life from high school, who insisted on the hyphen in his son’s last name, and who is, at the time of this writing, raising the next Kevin in our family with the woman who builds the company he is going to inherit.
+And the line, which I had inherited from my father, has now passed cleanly into the hands of a man who does not get dramatic and does not panic, who married the love of his life from high school, who insisted on the hyphen in his son’s last name, and who is raising the next Kevin in our family with the woman who builds the company he is going to inherit.

 That is Torel.